 Popular Skills for Manufacturing Director

-Manufacturing Directors report using a wide range of professional skills.
+Survey results suggest that Manufacturing Directors put a wide range of professional skills to use.
 Most notably, skills in Lean Manufacturing, Manufacturing Process Engineering, Operations Management, and Project Management are correlated to pay that is above average.
 Those listing Engineering Design as a skill should be prepared for drastically lower pay.
 People Management and Production Management also typically command lower compensation.
-Most people familiar with Lean Manufacturing also know Operations Management.
+Most people experienced in Lean Manufacturing also know Operations Management.

 Pay by Experience Level for Manufacturing Director